-For many fans, the song has taken on a very significant meaning considering its emotive lyrics which are all the more poignant in retrospect especially as they are sung by Kim.
+For many fans, More Than Words Can Say has taken on a very significant meaning, considering its emotive lyrics, which are made all the more poignant in retrospect, especially as they are sung by Kim.
 “And I dreamt that you left me, taking away the light from my day.
 And I couldn't replace it”

-The song received a limited release in Sweden to publicise the Something Special album, with no official promotion and no video produced to accompany it.
+More Than Words Can Say received a limited release in Sweden, to publicise the Something Special album, although no official promotion and no video was produced to accompany it.
 The same Mike Prior shot from the Something Special album sleeve was used for the sleeve of More Than Words Can Say.
-It shows the sisters in an alternate shot from their That's The Way It Is sleeve photo shoot, sitting back to back with their legs stretched out while looking moodily into the camera.
+It shows the sisters, in an alternate shot from their That's The Way It Is sleeve photo shoot, sitting back to back with their legs stretched out while looking moodily into the camera.

-More Than Words Can Say was originally released on 7” vinyl as a promotional disk in 1989 in Sweden and features the F.L.M. album version of the song on both side A & side B. Instead of a picture sleeve, the 7" promo came in a plain white sleeve with 'Mel & Kim - More Than Words Can Say' typed across it, along with an orange sticker stating 'Promotional Copy Mega Not For Sale'.
-The recording did go on to receive a very limited official release in Sweden, with the sisters penned track – You Changed My Life on its B side.
-This was on 7” vinyl only and no 12” singles or compact disks were produced by Mega records.
+More Than Words Can Say was originally released on 7” vinyl, as a promotional disk in 1989, in Sweden, and features the F.L.M. album version of the song on both side A & side B. Instead of a picture sleeve, the 7" promo came in a plain white sleeve with 'Mel & Kim - More Than Words Can Say' typed across it, along with an orange sticker stating 'Promotional Copy Mega Not For Sale'.
+The recording did go on to receive a very limited official release in Sweden, with the sisters penned track – You Changed My Life, on its B side.
+This was on 7” vinyl only, and no 12” singles or compact disks were produced by Mega records.

 In the sleeve notes of the 2010 Cherry Pop release of the Deluxe F.L.M. reissue, Kim recalled her apprehension when she was asked to record the song as a solo performance.
 “When Mike (Stock) told me that he wanted me to sing the song solo, I remember being absolutely terrified and I tried to convince him and Matt (Aitken) that Mel was the one who should sing it.
 Mike said that he felt my vocal would be perfect for the sound he wanted for the song, which is why he chose me.
 I reluctantly put a vocal down while Melanie encouraged me from the control room.
 Mel is on backing vocals.
 I was pleased with the results when I heard the mix and it did wonders for my confidence.
 The feedback on this song from the fans and critics was, and still is, really positive".

-Until 2010, the only official mix of Mel & Kim's interpretation of More Than Words Can Say was the Album Mix on the sisters' debut - F.L.M., which begins with electric guitar chords, courtesy of Matt Aitken.
+Until 2010, the only official mix of Mel & Kim's interpretation of More Than Words Can Say was the Album Mix, on the sisters' debut - F.L.M., which begins with electric guitar chords, courtesy of Matt Aitken.
 The piercing guitar chords lead into the mid-tempo beat, and then Kim's vocals, carry the verse through to both sisters singing the chorus.